 - Puddles or wet spots in the right-of-way (service leaks or main breaks)

 - Request for Speakers on Water Related Subjects

 - Request to have water turned off temporarily ($25 charge to turn off and $25 charge to turn back on)

-Unless there is a problem with discolored water or health problems, call:
+If you would like to have your water tested, as long as there is not a problem with discolored water or health problems, call: